 Patriot Reign, about the Belichick years.
 He also wrote War Room: The Legacy of Bill Belichick and the Art of Building the Perfect Team in 2011.
 (Perfect?
 Not quite.)

 During the Game.
-As a recent Thrillist article points out, Pats fans can be rather obnoxious; indeed, the article calls them the most obnoxious in the NFL, ahead of Oakland and Dallas.
-(They do, however, put the Jets 4th and the Giants 8th.)
+Pats fans can be rather obnoxious.
+Indeed, a recent Thrillist article calls them the most obnoxious in the NFL, ahead of Oakland and Dallas.
+They do, however, put the Jets 4th and the Giants 8th.
+Here's what the author, Matt Meltzer -- an admitted Raider fan -- wrote then:

 As recently as 1993, right after Bill Parcells abandoned New York/New Jersey for New England (before "re-ratting"), the Pats were below the Red Sox, the Celtics, the Bruins, BC football, college hockey, UMass basketball, Providence College basketball, UConn basketball, and even Notre Dame football on the New England sports radar.
 (And South Bend is nearly 900 miles west down I-90.)
 There was talk that the Pats would be sold to someone who would move them to Baltimore or St. Louis.